-That’s why you should always begin with the end in mind: what outcomes do you want your customers, partners, employees, or your business to achieve?
+Always begin with the end in mind: what outcomes do you want your customers, partners, employees, or your business to achieve?
 Which outcomes can be augmented through education?

-Many practitioners start by identifying problems to be solved.
-While educating users and stakeholders is an effective way to solve specific problems, it doesn’t work to solve every problem.
+Be aware: While educating users and stakeholders is an effective way to solve specific problems, it doesn’t work to solve every problem.
 So how do you determine if customer education is the right fit to solve a problem?

-This gap analysis illuminates the real needs of each audience.
+This analysis illuminates the real needs of each audience.
 From there you can create education program goals that are tied to the broader business outcomes you want to achieve, as well as a plan for how you’ll reach those goals.

 By gathering needs and requirements upfront, you will be able to:

-Next, let’s dig into target audience parameters.
+The second strategic thrust involves defining target audience parameters.
 Why?
 Because the ultimate goal of a customer education program is to deliver the right content to the right learner at the right time.